Nihang: Pre-colonial period

 Nihang Abchal Nagar (Nihangs from Hazur Sahib), 1844.
 Shows turban-wearing Sikh soldiers with chakrams.

 It is claimed that the Nihangs arose as early as the period of the Akal Sena of Guru Hargobind, while other theories trace them to the period of Guru Gobind Singh, yet there are few Nihangs recorded in the history of the 18th and 19th centuries aside from Akali Naina Singh and Akali Phula Singh.
-Nihangs claim Baba Deep Singh as being a Nihang and also trace their legacy back to the bifurcation of the Dal Khalsa into to groups, the Buddha Dal and Taruna Dal, by Nawab Kapur Singh in the 18th century.
+Nihangs claim Baba Deep Singh as being a Nihang and also trace their legacy back to the bifurcation of the Dal Khalsa into two groups, the Buddha Dal and Taruna Dal, by Nawab Kapur Singh in the 18th century.
 (Note: The misl-era Budha Dal was originally created for older members (over 40) by splitting the Dal Khalsa into two.
 Meanwhile, the Taruna Dal was originally created for younger members (under 40) by splitting the Dal Khalsa into two.
 The Taruna Dal was further divided in five jathas, each with 1300 to 2000 men and a separate drum and banner.)
 Nihangs claim that their modern organisations sharing the same name can be traced back to these historical organisations of the Misl-era Sikhs.
 Akali Phula Singh was the overseer of the Akal Takht in Amritsar during his time and participated in the military conquests of the contemporary Sikh Empire.
 The deras of the Nihangs during Sikh-rule were kept independent from those of other Sikh groups.
 According to Dilgeer, the Nihangs reached the zenith of their influence during the late 18th and early 19th centuries.
 During Sikh-rule, the Nihangs maintained many Sikh places of worship.
 With the oncoming of the mantle of leadership of Akali Phula Singh, the Nihangs also became known by a new term, Akali.
+Phula Singh and his followers were a source of military-strength for the Sikh Empire but they were also a potential threat to the Sikh throne.
+As per William G. Osborne, who had a disparaging view of them, the Nihangs frequently disrespected Ranjit Singh while he was parading.
+Meanwhile, Emily Eden found them picturesque.

 During the Sikh Empire and particularly after the death of Phula Singh, the Nihangs became increasingly addicted to cannabis and lost their influence.
 However, another change marked by the death of Phula Singh is Maharaja Ranjit Singh made an order of Sikhs, namely the sarbarahs and mahants, the custodians of Sikh shrines, with Nihangs assisting in this management structure.
 (Note: Sarbarah is also spelt as 'sarbrah'.)
+The Nihangs played a role in the Sikh court but were antagonistic to Europeans and sometimes disobeyed orders, sometimes physically and verbally abusing the Sikh maharaja himself.
+European visitors to the Sikh kingdom often wrote negatively about the Nihangs.
+After the death of Maharaja Ranjit Singh, the Nihang order experienced a decline.'